 How to get started with Design Thinking

-Design thinking techniques can be used during regular business meetings and in longer design sprints (one or two weeks in duration).
-They are also useful throughout ongoing strategic initiatives.
+Design thinking techniques can be used during regular business meetings and in longer Design Sprints.
+These activities are also useful throughout ongoing strategic initiatives.

-When getting started with the process, identify a low-risk initiative or topic where your team can pilot the techniques the first time.
-Try to capture the experience with photos and videos to share with internal stakeholders.
-This will help with encouraging support for future initiatives.
+When getting started with the design thinking process, identify a low-risk initiative or topic where your team can pilot the activities and techniques the first time (or leverage an experienced UX Design Coach to guide you).
+If possible, try to capture the experience with photos and videos to share with internal stakeholders.
+This will help by encouraging support for future initiatives.

-An excellent resource for step-by-step instructions is the book Sprint by Jake Knapp.
-This book documents the original Design Sprint process piloted by Google Ventures and provides detailed workshop plans as well as a variety of case studies which may help to convince your team.
+An excellent resource for step-by-step instructions on the Design Sprint method is the book Sprint by Jake Knapp.
+This book documents the original Design Sprint process piloted by Google Ventures and provides detailed workshop plans as well as a variety of case studies that may help to convince your team.

 Need an accelerator to empower your team?

-Leverage an experienced facilitator when piloting the design thinking process for the first time.
+Leverage an experienced facilitator when piloting design thinking activities or the Design Sprint process for the first time.
 Their insight and guidance will ensure that your initiative stays on track and delivers valuable outcomes.